 - Install the Xcode command line developer tools when you see the prompt on the screen.

 Now the script will automate the process of installing macOS Catalina on Virtualbox.
 However, it may require manual actions at certain steps of installation.
-Input the system password on Terminal if required, while it makes macOS DMG and ISO files for the virtualization.
+Input the system password on Terminal if required, while it makes macOS DMG and ISO files for the virtualisation.
 When macOS Catalina installer ends first stage of installation, press the Enter key for removing the disc image(.CDR) from the boot order.
 It will cause an installation loop if you do not disconnect the Catalina ISO or CDR disc at this point.

 How to run macOS Catalina on Virtualbox